gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Having a good security awareness and appropriate security training is as important as any other security countermeasure or control

 - Activities that explain and promote security should develop into secure practices according to the specific role, accompanying good education/certification

 - All employees have security responsibilities which the awareness program should constantly push, being focused on all people and categories

 - A good program should include all aspects (e.g., communication, responsibility, help, security culture)

 - According to ENISA we should have:

   - Plan/Assess/Design

   - Execute/Manage

   - Evaluate/Adjust

 - Good communication materials should be available:

   - both in-house

   - and externally obtained

 - Good education/certification programs should be also available, considering specialized training

 - Role-based training also should encompass:

   - Manage

   - Design

   - Implement

   - Evaluate

 == Hardware management

-- Hardware = any physical asset used to support corporate information or systems, including the software embedded within them and the operating systems
+- #underline[Hardware] = any physical asset used to support corporate information or systems, including the software embedded within them and the operating systems

-- Hardware Asset Management (HAM) deals specifically with hardware portion of IT assets, managing the physical components
+- #underline[Hardware Asset Management (HAM)] deals specifically with hardware portion of IT assets, managing the physical components

 - Its lifecycle is composed by:

   - Planning

   - Acquiring

   - Deploying

   - Managing

   - Disposing

 - Destruction is important to handle data safely

 == Office equipment